 - What citations have referenced this assay? - Answer: As of April 2022, nearly 100 publications have cited KaryoStat assays.
-Review the latest list on Google Scholar here. - How many cells are required to run one experiment? - We require a cell pellet of at least 2 million cells per sample. - Can I have a copy of our raw KaryoStat+ data? - Answer: Raw KaryoStat+ assay data files are very large (>500 MB) so not easily shared.
-Raw data may be available for a nominal fee.
+Review the latest list on Google Scholar here. - How many cells are required to run one experiment? - We require a cell pellet of at least 2 million cells per sample. - Can I have a copy of our raw KaryoStat+ data? - No, the only additional data that can be provided is the genotype data, available as a text file on a case-by-case basis.
+Karyostat raw data undergoes a significant amount of processing before turned into the presented data, which requires expertise not easily gained.
+In addition, raw KaryoStat+ assay data files are very large (>500 MB) and are thus not easily shared.
 Submit an inquiry to CUBCharacterization@thermofisher.com for more details. - Why don't I get a chromosome map if no aberrations are detected? - Answer: KaryoStat+ is different from traditional G-banding in that it is a molecular assay.
 No chromosomal staining is performed and, therefore, no images of your cells' chromosomes are generated.
 A convenient chromosome visualization tool (KaryoView) is employed to illustrate the locations of aberrations when they are detected.
 If none are detected, a KaryoView is not generated by the software. - What is the difference between Karyostat and Karyostat+ assays? - The Karyostat+ assay leverages a new array system (Cytoscan HT-CMA, SKU 906025) to allow integration of automation into array processing.
 Both assays leverage SNP probes to look at chromosomal aberrations.
 Karyostat has about ~150k probes, Karyostat+ has about 1.1M probes.
 The higher probe density provides more accurate results and allows a higher resolution down to 1 Mb.

-- My g-banding report says my cell has a normal karyotype, but some aberrations were reported when analyzed in the KaryoStat+ service.
+- My G-banding report says my cell has a normal karyotype, but some aberrations were reported when analyzed in the KaryoStat+ service.
 Why do the results differ? - G-banding has a typical resolution of 5-10 Mb and cannot detect submicroscopic gains/losses.
 The KaryoStat+ microarray has a resolution of 1 Mb.
 Due to the higher resolution of the Karyostat+ microarray, some abnormalities that are below the limit of detection of the g-banding analysis may be detected. - Can KaryoStat+ pick up clonal differences within a line or due to accidental contamination of cell lines, similar to g-banding? - KaryoStat+ is run as a pooled DNA analysis.
 If non-clonal lines were submitted, differences can be picked up with a detection limit of 30%, anything below 30% will not be picked up reliably. - My report states that several aberrations were found.
 What does this mean for the biology of my cells? - For all aberrations found, we provide detailed chromosome location and the genes that are affected.
-We, however, cannot predict how these genes may affect the biology of the cells. - Are the KaryoStat+ reports certified by a cytogeneticist? - We currently do not offer cytogenetic certification of the KaryoStat+ reports, and they are intended for research use only. - May I submit DNA instead of a cell pellet? - Over the years we observed variability in the quality of customer-supplied DNA samples.
-To help ensure the highest quality results and consistency, we strongly prefer to receive a cell pellet.
+From this data alone, we cannot predict how these genes may affect the biology of the cells. - Are the KaryoStat+ reports certified by a cytogeneticist? - We currently do not offer cytogenetic certification of the KaryoStat+ reports, and they are intended for research use only. - May I submit DNA instead of a cell pellet? - We can only accept frozen cell pellets, so that we can control the DNA quality for a successful assay.